A&W Logo

 A&W Emblem

-The emblem of different years was dominated by white, red, orange, brown, and black lines, giving clarity to the image focusing on the company’s offer.
-This color scheme perfectly reflected the different stages of the existence of A&W. Novelty, followed by energetic leaps forward for the development of the market and then quiet years of stability and family comfort.
+In the emblem of different years, white, red, orange, brown, and black lines prevailed, which gave clarity to the image, emphasizing the company’s offer.
+This color scheme perfectly reflected the different stages of A&W’s existence.
+The novelty, then the energetic push forward to tap the market, and then the quiet years of stability and family comfort.

 A&W Symbol